chrissheppard41/SimpleReactjsApp/README.md

+# Introduction

-# This a very simple ReactJS component that has a simple 2 page route.
+This a very simple ReactJS component that has a simple 2 page route.
 One displays the index page and the other has a ajax call using jquery

 ## Requirements